Naagin (Pakistani TV series)

-Naagin is a Pakistani supernatural thriller drama series, that aired from 17 April 2017 to 27 May 2019 with four seasons on Geo Kahani.
+Naagin is a Pakistani supernatural thriller drama series, that aired from 17 April 2017 to 27 May 2019, for four seasons, on Geo Kahani.
 The series is produced by Babar Javed under the banner of Blue Eye Entertainment.
 The show stars Wajeeha Khan Durani, Sheen Javed, Resham, Jana Malik, Hareb Farooq, and Meera in leading roles.
 Apart from Pakistan, the show was also the most watched show of Geo Kahani in the United Kingdom.
 After 177 episodes, the show stopped airing on 6 May 2018, and was renewed almost a year later on 6 March 2019.

 The producer of the show confirmed that there will be a new season for Naagin, which will hopefully come in 2022 with the same lead cast but with a new, fresh story.